The Bankrate promise

 FFEL loans are student loans that were originally made by private lenders but guaranteed by the federal government.
 Many of these loans were purchased by the U.S. Department of Education during the 2007-08 financial crisis, shortly before the program was discontinued on June 30, 2010.

-Some FFEL loans are still held by private lenders, while others are held by the Department of Education.
+Private lenders still hold some FFEL loans, while the Department of Education holds others.
 The three subcategories of FFEL loans are Stafford Loans, FFEL PLUS Loans and FFEL Consolidated Loans.

 What’s the difference between FFEL and Direct Loans?

-The main difference between FFEL and Direct Loans is that FFEL loans were often made by private lenders and guaranteed by the federal government, while Direct Loans are both originated and guaranteed by the government.
+The main difference between FFEL and Direct Loans is that FFEL loans were often made by private lenders and guaranteed by the federal government.
+Direct Loans are originated and guaranteed by the government.

 FFEL loans are not eligible for most income-driven repayment plans or loan forgiveness programs unless you refinance them into a Direct Consolidation Loan.
-Direct Loans are eligible for the four main types of income-driven repayment plans, as well as the Public Service Loan Forgiveness (PSLF) program.
+Direct Loans are eligible for the four main types of income-driven repayment plans and the Public Service Loan Forgiveness (PSLF) program.

 Are my loans FFEL loans?

-If you have student loans that originated before 2010 and you have never consolidated or refinanced those loans, there’s a good chance that you have FFEL loans.
+If you have student loans that originated before 2010 and have never consolidated or refinanced those loans, there’s a good chance you have FFEL loans.

 If you want to know which type of federal student loan you have, log in to the Federal Student Aid website or the National Student Loan Data System using your FSA ID.
 Your account will say what kind of loans you have.